DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileUploader/9 Types/UploadedEvent/request.md

 ---

 ##### Angular
-If you use [DxHttpModule](/Documentation/Guide/Angular_Components/Common_Features/Intercept_HTTP_Requests/), Angular restricts operations with XMLHttpRequest.
+If you use [DxHttpModule](/Documentation/Guide/Angular_Components/Common_Features/Intercept_HTTP_Requests/), Angular restricts access to the XMLHttpRequest object.

 ---